FoofooTheGuy/VidInjector9000/README.md

 A: This is simple and gives you much control over your injections.

-**Q: Why is there an entire tool for basically just generating a random number?**

-A: It's a long story and it could be done in pure batch but I am just more comfortable with C++ than with Batch.

 Credits and Stuff
 --
 [videoinject](https://github.com/ihaveamac/videoinject): Example functions and inspiration